AAPC - Advancing the Business of Healthcare

 4. K codes are used by Durable Medical Equipment Medicare Administrative Contractors (DME MACs).
 DME MACs develop new K codes when existing national codes for supplies and certain product categories do not include the codes needed to implement a DME MAC medical review policy.

-5. Q codes identify services that would not be given a CPT® code or are not identified by national Level II HCPCS codes but are needed by CMS to facilitate claims processing.
+5. Q codes identify services that would not be given a CPT® code or are not identified by national HCPCS Level II codes but are needed by CMS to facilitate claims processing.
 Such services include drugs, biologicals, and other types of medical equipment or services.

 6. S codes meet various business needs of commercial and Medicaid agency health plans.
-HCPCS S codes report drugs, services, and supplies for which national codes do not exist but are needed to implement policies, programs, or support claims processing.
+HCPCS Level II S codes report drugs, services, and supplies for which national codes do not exist but are needed to implement policies, programs, or support claims processing.
 They are not payable by Medicare.

 7. T codes are designated for use by Medicaid agencies to establish codes for items for which there are no permanent national codes, and for which codes are necessary to meet Medicaid program operating needs.
 T codes are not used by Medicare but may be used by commercial health plans.